 Why Your Product Needs Sustainable Labeling

-The most recent Sustainable Packaging Study, an annual research project conducted by Packaging Digest and the Sustainable Packaging Coalition, reveals that 92% of respondents think sustainability in packaging has never been more important.
+This Sustainable Packaging Study, an annual research project conducted by Packaging Digest and the Sustainable Packaging Coalition, reveals that 92% of respondents think sustainability in packaging has never been more critical.

-Even so, many brands are intimidated by the perception that sustainable packaging, which encompasses a variety of ecologically friendly materials, practices and design ideas, is costly and difficult to implement.
+Even so, many brands are intimidated by the perception that sustainable packaging, which encompasses a variety of ecologically friendly materials, practices, and design ideas, is costly and challenging to implement.

-The truth is there are a number of ways you can benefit from embracing packaging sustainability including a competitive edge in your industry, more market share from eco-conscious shoppers and even bottom-line savings as a result of resource-efficient designs.
+The truth is there are several ways you can benefit from embracing packaging sustainability, including a competitive edge in your industry, more market share from eco-conscious shoppers, and even bottom-line savings as a result of resource-efficient designs.

 Use the following tips and insights to understand the importance of sustainable labeling and how to integrate it effectively with your packaging process.

 Inaccurate labeling could also put your company at risk of legal ramifications.
-The Federal Trade Commission has issued Green Guides to help brands ensure that the claims they are making are true and substantiated.
+The Federal Trade Commission has issued Green Guides to help brands ensure that their claims are accurate and substantiated.

-If your labels make any unqualified recycling claim based on this criteria, you're violating FTC guidelines, which can result in legal action and costly penalties.
+Suppose your labels make any unqualified recycling claim based on these criteria.
+In that case, you're violating FTC guidelines, which can result in legal action and costly penalties.

 There’s no way around it: Today’s consumers are more likely to buy products that are “green.”
 Take a look at some of the telling statistics compiled by Nielsen: